 Atikokan: On the doorstep of Ontario’s Quetico Provincial Park

-Another thing that has not changed is the wilderness and beauty that surrounds Atikokan.
-With it comes plenty of outdoor recreation, fishing, and many things to do.
+Another thing that remains constant is the wilderness and beauty that surrounds Atikokan—it's what brought many of us here in the first place.
+With that comes plenty of opportunities for outdoor recreation, fishing, and much more.

-Here is a list of the top 10 things to do in Atikokan:
+Here are the top 10 things to do in Atikokan

-Little Falls (shown in the top photograph) is a scenic natural falls located near the golf course.
+Little Falls (shown in the top photograph) is a scenic natural waterfall located near the golf course.
 Park at the Walleye Hatchery and walk down the short path to see the falls.
-There's a sheltered picnic area as well as benches and picnic tables as you explore around the falls.
-If you walk over the bridge it will take you closer to a second set of waterfalls.
+There's a sheltered picnic area as well as benches and picnic tables as you explore the falls.
+If you walk over the bridge it will take you closer to the second set of waterfalls.

-Enjoy a round of golf at the "most challenging course in Northwest Ontario".
-The Little Falls Golf Course is a beautiful course consisting of rolling hills, off camber shots, and creek crossings.
-You can even see the waterfalls from Hole 7.
+Enjoy a round of golf at the most challenging course in Northwest Ontario.
+The Little Falls Golf Course is a beautiful course consisting of rolling hills, off-camber shots, and creek crossings.
+You can even see the waterfalls from the 7th hole.

 For families that don't wish to have such a remote experience, the drive-to Dawson Trail Campgrounds in Quetico Park is located 30 minutes east of Atikokan on Highway 11.
 There are many hiking trails, a beautiful beach, a playground, Heritage Information and Pavilion, camping and RV sites as well as a few rustic year-round cabins if you like to explore Quetico on skis in the winter.